garethj2/deno-grpc-bug/README.md

 - run `npm run client`.
 This will start the client using Deno.

 The client should run forever printing out responses.
 Instead it'll only run for under a minute because of this issue.

+FYI.
+I'm running all of this on my Macbook Pro (M2).